 We went horse riding at Hestheimar during the tail-end of a storm!
 Which, I have to admit, made it all the more exciting.

 2.)
 Check into the Blue Lagoon

-We always spend at least one night here, though it can be pricey than most other spots in Iceland, it’s a total treat that we loved!
+We always spend at least one night here, and though it can be more pricey than most other spots in Iceland, it’s a total treat that we love!

 Address: Blue Lagoon, 240 Grindavik, Iceland

 You can do this from your Blue Lagoon hotel room balcony/patio…. or even from the Blue Lagoon itself.
 We did this and floated around in the Blue Lagoon in the hotel and just watched the lights above.
 It was bliss and easily one of the best things to include within our 1-week itinerary to visit Iceland.

 You’ve earned the ‘down-time’ after all and there’s no better way to spend it than chilling at the Blue Lagoon.
 We spent the whole day here and totally loved it.

 Reykjavik has such an interesting music scene and pretty good live music spots, so it’s worth checking this out.
 Take a wander down the ‘main street’ and you’ll see exactly what I mean.

 After a night on the town, pop to the famous Baejarins Beztu Pylsur (hot dog stand) that’s by the harbour.
 It’s become something of an institution for locals and visitors to grab a quite bite!